Skip to content

 Origin & History

-The Khavinson Institute in Russia first synthesized Pinealon as part of a broader initiative to develop short-chain peptide bioregulators for military and aging populations.
+The Khavinson Institute in Russia first synthesized Pinealon as part of a broader initiative to develop short-chain peptide bioregulators for military personnel and aging populations.
 Professor Vladimir Khavinson and his team designed this specific tripeptide to mimic the biological activity of naturally occurring peptides found in the brain and pineal gland.

 Regulatory status for Pinealon remains strictly limited to research and experimental applications in most global jurisdictions.
 While it is widely studied in Eastern Europe as a dietary supplement or geroprotector, the FDA and EMA have not approved the Pinealon peptide for medical use, keeping it classified as a research-only chemical.